Boy Story: Pre-debut project

 Under the JYP Entertainment vision "K-pop 3.0" or "Globalization by Localization", the label announced its plans to produce localized acts aiming at both the Chinese and Japanese markets in early 2018.
-Boy Story was the first group formed under this strategy, with the group's six members being selected by JYPE founder Park Jin-young as early as 2016 and have trained under the company ever since.
+Boy Story was the first group formed under this strategy, with the group's six members joining the company in 2016 after being selected by JYPE founder J. Y. Park.

 Since September 2017, the "Real Project" pre-debut series was launched with four singles in order to make way for the group's official debut in September 2018.
 The first release under their pre-debut series was "How Old R U", which was released on September 8, 2017.
 The second single was "Can't Stop" that was released on December 15, 2017.

 In the middle of their "Real Project" pre-debut series, Boy Story made an appearance on the 2018 'Lantern Festival Joy Party (Yuan Xiao Xi Le Hui / 元宵喜乐会)', a special program of channel Hunan Satellite TV that airs annually in celebration of China's Lantern Festival.
 The group performed their songs "How Old R U" and "Can't Stop" at the event.
 The group's third single for their pre-debut project was "Jump Up" which was released on March 30, 2018.
-To conclude the pre-debut project, the song "Handz Up", produced by J.Y.Park himself, was released on June 12, 2018.
+To conclude the pre-debut project, the song "Handz Up", produced by J.Y.
+Park himself, was released on June 12, 2018.

-2018–present: Debut and promotions in China
+2018–2019: Debut with Enough, "Oh My Gosh", and "Too Busy"

-Boy Story made their official debut on September 21, 2018 with their first mini album Enough that included all the pre-debut singles and the debut song "Enough".
+Boy Story made their official debut on September 21, 2018, with their first mini album Enough that included all the pre-debut singles and the debut song "Enough".
 On October 21, 2018, the group released "Stay Magical" (奇妙里).
 The following month, Boy Story released the song "For U" on November 22, 2018.

 Boy Story released "Oh My Gosh" on March 29, 2019, followed by another comeback on July 26, with "Too Busy" featuring Jackson Wang.
-On September 29, Boy Story performed on the first day of KCON 2019 held at the IMPACT Arena in Bangkok, Thailand.
+On September 29, Boy Story performed on the first day of KCON 2019 held at the Impact Arena in Bangkok, Thailand.